svelte-add/svelte-add/README.md

 # Use the official SvelteKit template
 npm init svelte@next  # Say yes to TypeScript preprocessing and select plain CSS

-npx apply svelte-add/postcss
+npx svelte-add postcss
-npx apply svelte-add/tailwindcss
+npx svelte-add tailwindcss

-npx apply svelte-add/graphql
+npx svelte-add graphql

-npx apply svelte-add/firebase-hosting
+npx svelte-add firebase-hosting
 # Actually, there's a limitation for right now that server functions like a GraphQL server
 # aren't supported by svelte-add/firebase-hosting, but that could be solved later!
 ```

 So, to exclude a feature you weren't using that was still included in the boilerplate anyway, *don't* run its corresponding command.
-Suppose you only wanted PostCSS and to host on Firebase, then drop the `svelte-add/tailwindcss` and `svelte-add/graphql` commands.
+Suppose you only wanted PostCSS and to host on Firebase, then drop the `tailwindcss` and `graphql` additions.

 ## 🎁 Contributing
 This is a community project!
 Here are some ways you can help: